-The Clean Energy and the Clean Force are currently chartered to BG Group under time charter contracts with an average remaining term of approximately 2.9 years and a contractual backlog of \$152.8 million, in aggregate, based on the earliest redelivery permitted under our charters as of March 21, 2014.
+The Clean Energy and the Clean Force are currently chartered to BG Group under time charter contracts with an average remaining term of approximately 1.2 years and a contractual backlog of \$72.5 million, in aggregate, based on the earliest redelivery permitted under our charters as of March 6, 2015.
 BG Group engages in exploration and production of gas and oil reserves, export, shipping and import of LNG, pipeline transmission and distribution of gas, and various gas-powered electricity generation projects.
 BG Group operates in 23 countries on five continents.
 BG Group operates in the Atlantic Basin, with liquefaction and/or regasification activities on stream or in development in Chile, Egypt, Italy, Nigeria, the United Kingdom and the United States.

-The Ob River is currently chartered to Gazprom under a time charter contract with a remaining term of approximately 3.5 years and a contractual backlog of \$110.0 million based on the earliest redelivery permitted under our charters as of March 21, 2014.
+The Ob River and the Yenisei River are currently chartered to Gazprom under time charter contracts with an average remaining term of approximately 3.0 years and a contractual backlog of \$185.4 million, in aggregate, based on the earliest redelivery permitted under our charters as of March 6, 2015.
+On April 17, 2014, we entered into a new 13-year time-charter contract with Gazprom with respect to the Clean Force which is expected to commence in July 2015 shortly after the early expiration of the current charter with BG Group.
+Including the Clean Force time charter the average remaining term and contractual backlog of our time charters with Gazprom is approximately 6.3 years and \$496.6 million, respectively.
 Gazprom is a global energy company focused on geological exploration, production, transportation, storage, processing and marketing of gas and other hydrocarbons as well as electric power and heat energy production and distribution.
 Gazprom possesses the world's largest natural gas reserves estimated by Gazprom at 35 trillion cubic meters.